Jocebc/Cyclistic-bike-share/README.md

 This case study follow the six phases of analysis:

-Ask
+❓Ask

-Prepare
+📚Prepare

-Process
+💾Process

-Analyze
+🔎Analyze

-Share
+🖼️Share

- Act
+🎊 Act